 How Many Workers?

-You can override this if needed:
+You can override this based on your workload:

 jobrunr: